High Contrast Mode:

 How can I tell the difference between flying ants and termites?

-• In contrast, ants have elbowed antennae, a slender, pinched waist, and longer legs.
-Their hind wings are smaller than their front wings.
+• Ants: Have elbowed (bent) antennae, a pinched waist, and hind wings that are shorter than their front wings

 What is a termite letter?